jansenling/Coursera-Getting_And_Cleaning_Data/Code_Book.md

 For the final file "tidy.txt", the names of the variables was cleanned up, by subtracting some undesireble characters, "()-/", and the upercases letters was replaced by lower cases.

-The file "tidy" bring the variable names as the names of the columns.

 ## How the file "tidy" was obtained
 First, the original files, after loadeds as data frames, were aggregated in just one data frame, called "dfxy".
 For this,